Qampi/HTML-CSS/README.md

 1. COMMENT & ELEMENT SELECTOR:
 CSS Parts [the selector & the declaration block
-The CSS selector: part specifies the HTMl pattern if it matches The CSS declaeation part: are applied to the corresponding HTML elements It is possible to have multiple styles applied to the same pattern, and that is where the cascading part of CSS comes into play.
+The CSS selector: part specifies the HTMl pattern if it matches The CSS declaration part: are applied to the corresponding HTML elements It is possible to have multiple styles applied to the same pattern, and that is where the cascading part of CSS comes into play.
 The first aspect of CSS is the selector because it is essential to be able to select specific elements in our HTML. to understand the selector you need the ability to undertand the properties & values.
 Selectors in CSS: The first type is the element selector.
 If we want to select all the paragraphs on our page and make them blue, we can use the HTML element P as the selector